vervallsweg/cast-web-api/README.md

 - 500: Comunication with Cast device failed, enable debuging to check for possible errors

 ## Server settings
 Basic settings can be set and read using the config request url or the corresponding command line argument.
-Server hostname and port can only be set from the command line (see: [Installation](https://github.com/vervallsweg/cast-web-api/#installation "Installation")).
+Server hostname and port can only be set from the command line (see: [First steps](https://github.com/vervallsweg/cast-web-api/#first-steps "First steps")).
 The requestUrl only supports setting one parameter at a time, multiple parameters will be ignored.

 ### Usage
 ```